Program Manager: 256-895-5246

 A privately financed project delivers significant value to the Army, supports its mission and enhances the resiliency and sustainability of installations through the delivery of clean, reliable and affordable energy.
 PPAs provide installations with programmatic and acquisition assistance to meet the 2007 National Defense Authorization Act (NDAA) mandate to produce or procure not less than 25 percent of facility energy consumed from renewable sources by 2025.
 The PPA Program can successfully assist installations in achieving their mandated goals and streamlining the acquisition process by using the $7 billion Renewable Energy MATOC established in 2013 that consists of 91 companies (50 solar, 20 wind, 15 biomass and 6 geothermal).

-The PPA Program works closely with the U.S. Army Office of Energy Initiatives (formerly the Army Energy Initiatives Task Force) on large scale (10MW or greater) efforts.
+The PPA Program works closely with the U.S. Army Office of Energy Initiatives on large scale (10MW or greater) efforts and provides project management support to installations for projects less than 10MW.

 Power Purchase Agreement Facts